zamanianlab/ZamanianLabDocs/docs/comp_local.md

 5. Create your R environment:
     - Use [CRAN](https://cloud.r-project.org/bin/macosx/R-4.0.2.pkg) to install or update R to version 4.0.2

-      *NOTE: If you already have a more recent version of R installed, you will need to completely uninstall R and install the correct 3.6.2 version.*
+      *NOTE: We will upgrade to new versions of R as a group.*

     - Run [Setup.R](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/R_setup.R) to install core lab packages.
 You are free to to install additional packages that are specific to you and your projects.
 This will also install our [ZamanianLabREnvironment](https://github.com/zamanianlab/ZamanianLabREnvironment).